 In my case, I was able to log in to my VPN app on my phone using the same email address I bought the VPN with.

 When using a VPN on your phone, there are quite a few more options for you to go through, some of which are important for security.
-SO be sure to go through your entire settings menu.
+Be sure to go through your entire settings menu.

 You should also have a preferences tab that lets you pick the networks you can connect to.
 For example, you should see options to automatically connect to a VPN while using your mobile network and wifi network.